singh-man/books/crackingTheCoding/03_solutions.md

 69                return true;
 70         }
 71

-454       Cracking  the Coding  Interview, 6th  Edition Solutions to Chapter 15  I    Threads and Locks

 72       /*  Get the  lock,   verifying first that the  process   is really calling the  locks  in 73         * the  order  it said   it would.  */
 74       public  Lock getLock(int ownerid,   int  resourceID) {